owenzhang76/owenzhang76/README.md

 - 🌱 This summer, I'll be to working to gamify Google Photos

-- 👾 I'm interested in Social Entrepreneurship, Game Dev, and Venture Capital
+- 👾 I'm interested in Game Dev, Venture Capital, and Social Entrepreneurship!

 <br>